The drumMUSTER rinsing standard makes economic sense

 - When you have finished rinsing

-Clean containers are essential for meeting Occupational Health and Safety standards in our processes.
+Clean containers are essential for meeting health and safety standards in our processes.

 Any rinsing should be carried out immediately after emptying the chemical container, as residues are a lot harder to remove when dry.